tajveer-nijjar/farebox-demo/README.md

 ## Overall work flow

-Three apps will be involved in this workflow - Farebox app, MDT app and AndroidDeviceOwner app.
+Three apps will be involved in this workflow :-

+- Farebox app,
+- MDT app and
+- AndroidDeviceOwner app - This app is responsible for switching.

 When the tablet starts, Farebox app is shown in Kiosk mode.
 Clicking on the "Switch" button on the Farebox app brings MDT app in the foreground and now MDT app runs in Kiosk mode.
 Clicking on "Switch" button on MDT switches the control back to Farebox app.
 All this switching is handled by AndroidDeviceOwner app.

-NOTE

-> The app in the repository is created using Xamarin Native.
+> NOTE - The app in the repository is created using Xamarin Native.
 So, it uses C# code.
 The app uses native android APIs, so C# code can be directly replaced by Java or Kotlin code.

 Following are the things that are required to be implemented in Farebox app for this workflow to work.
 The repository includes sample code for the same.

-NOTE:

-> File name MainActivity in the documentation denotes the first activity that shows up when the app is launched.
+> NOTE - File name MainActivity in the following documentation denotes the first activity that shows up when the app is launched.

 1. In _AndroidManifest.xml_, mark `MainActivity`'s launchMode as `singleInstance`, as following: